muratk3n/thirdwave/en/tweets/2020/week7b.md

 # Tweets - Week 7b

 Bernie isnt a pacifist.
 BTW, neither was FDR.
 He fought the WW2 bitch!
-He even let Pearl Harbor happen so US could get into WW2!
+He even let Pearl Harbor happen so US could get into the war!

 *2020-2-15 14:50:7*